Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 Once files have been selected for editing, the next step is of course to edit the source code to fix the problem.

-Aider has always had a deep focus on ensuring that LLMs can not just write code, but reliably *edit* code.
+Aider goes to great lengths to ensure that LLMs can not just write code, but reliably *edit* code.
 Aider has a collection of prompting strategies and code editing backends which have been honed through
 [extensive benchmarking](https://aider.chat/docs/leaderboards/).
-These foundational capabilities help ensure that the LLM can not only code up a solution but also properly integrate it into the existing code base and source files.
+These foundational capabilities help ensure that aider can properly integrate code from LLMs into an existing code base and source files.

 The repository map helps here too, making sure that the LLM can see relevant classes, functions and variables from the entire repo.